Here are some of the everyday things you need to know about living in a winter city.

 Outdoor Skating Rinks and Indoor Arenas

 Skaters have several choices for public outdoor ice skating surfaces in Edmonton.
-Citizen Services maintains both ground and pond ice rinks in the major parks.
+Community Services maintains both ground and pond ice rinks in the major parks.
 It is recommended that children or inexperienced skaters use an approved helmet while on the ice to prevent injuries.
-Check out the City’s page on Outdoor Skating and Ice Rinks for facility conditions and hours.
+Check out Outdoor Skating and Ice Rinks for facility conditions and hours.

 Drop in at an arena for free public skating, participate in shinny hockey, or figure skating, or register for skating or hockey lessons.
 Renting ice is very popular - many skating clubs, hockey teams, professional athletes, and sports groups use City ice.
-But did you know there are also meeting rooms, multi-purpose rooms, tournament rooms, and even a hall available in some arenas for booking as well?
-For schedules and facility information, check out the City’s page on Indoor Arenas.
+There are also meeting rooms, multi-purpose rooms, tournament rooms, and a hall available in some arenas for booking.
+Check out Indoor Arenas.

 Feel the urge to soar down a snow-covered hill and feel the brisk wind nip your cheeks?
-The City of Edmonton maintains toboggan hills at several locations with safe run-outs, safety signs and reduced hazards.
-Check out the City’s page on Tobogganing for locations and conditions.
+The City maintains toboggan hills at several locations with safe run-outs, safety signs and reduced hazards.

 Explore Edmonton's winter wonderland on snowshoes.
-Snowshoeing, a traditional mode of transportation for Canadian Aboriginals, remains one of the best and most practical ways to travel on deep snow.
+Snowshoeing, a traditional mode of transportation for Canadian Indigenous Peoples, remains one of the best and most practical ways to travel on deep snow.
 Snowshoeing provides transportation for exploring, bird and wildlife viewing, or exercise.

 Edmonton's expansive river valley and parks system is a perfect cross-country skiing destination.
 The trails at Gold Bar/Goldstick, Kinsmen, and Snow Valley are lit at night for evening or night skiing.

-For trail maps, grooming information and trail conditions check out the City’s page on Cross-County Skiing.
+For trail maps, grooming information and trail conditions check out Cross-County Skiing.
 Also see page for additional trail conditions and local cross-country ski events.